Reverse-23/ReversedPvP/README.md

 # ReversedPvP

-ReversePvP download rep.
+ReversedPvP download rep.

-Fownload and info, go to: https://discord.gg/A2bJSuDkwN
+For download and info, go to: https://discord.gg/A2bJSuDkwN

 Changes can be found in Changelog.md